The Blizzard of 1958 (Southern New Jersey)

 After the burial detail, I started bolting the pieces together.
 By noon I had a huge monstrosity that looked more like an Erector Set on Steroids than a snowblower.
 I took a break for lunch and to get warm and went back to bolting.
 While outside, I noticed the several feet of snow on my roof so I took a break to shovel it off.

-Shoveling snow off a high roof might is as much time as juggling monkeys while you’re trying to eat a banana.
+Shoveling snow off a high roof might is as much fun as juggling monkeys while you’re trying to eat a banana.
 I’ve always had a good sense of balance but this was an awful job.
 Lots of “almost” falls.
-Took about two hours but it didn’t end with me needing a cast or wheelchair and the weight was off my roof so I considered it a win.
-It was getting dark so I decided to tackle the rest of the snowblower construction tomorrow.
+Took about several hours but didn’t end with me needing a cast or wheelchair and the weight was off my roof so I considered it a win.
+I was beat, so I decided to tackle the rest of the snowblower construction tomorrow.

 It took a few minutes to get oriented but soon I started blowing the snow from my driveway.
 It was amazing.
 I had the entire driveway clean I a couple of minutes.
-It was too big for the sidewalk along the house so I made a mental note to buy a smaller snowblower, which I did a few weeks later.
+It was too big for the sidewalk along the house so I made a mental note to buy a smaller snowblower for that chore, which I did the next year.

 For the next 9 years I lived in Chester Springs, I was a snow blowing machine.
 I started wearing headphones to cancel the noise.
 Listening to books on tape while clearing my driveway seemed kind of decadent and helped to pass the time.
 When the road crews would plow in the end of my driveway, the snowblower was powerful enough to throw their pile of snow to the grass on the other side of the road.

-When I moved to Nashville, I left the well used snowblower with the house, figuring the new residents would make good use of it.
+When I moved to Nashville, I left the well used snowblowers with the house, figuring the new residents would make good use of them.
 And someday, I might just build a real Studebaker.
 It’ll probably have fewer parts.